Parallel Quantum Algorithm for Hamiltonian Simulation: Parallel Hamiltonian Simulation

-To achieve a constant success amplitude after a sequence of $e^{-iH\Delta t}$, we need to amplify the success amplitude to a constant after each application of $e^{-iH\Delta t}$ with robust oblivious amplitude amplification.
+To achieve a constant success amplitude after a sequence of $e^{-iH\Delta t}$, we need to amplify the success amplitude to be close to 1 after each application of $e^{-iH\Delta t}$ with robust oblivious amplitude amplification.
 The following lemma is a special case of Lemma~6 in~\cite{BCK15}.